flynnwebdev/gdi-featured-js-intro/class15.md

 `express-session` is a middleware, so we need to pass it to `app.use`

 We also need to set a unique key that will be used to sign the session ID.
 The secret will never be sent to the client, only the session ID encypted with it.
+The reasons why we need to sign the session are many - see [this thorough discussion](https://hueniverse.com/on-securing-web-session-ids-b90f566b3786)

 Put this code in `app.js`